79mplus/Mplus-Intercom-Subscription/readme.txt

 Then take 2 minutes to add this shortcode in the page you want the form to appear:
 `[mplus_intercom_subscription]`

+This should be all needed for a basic setup.
+If you are interested in more changes, check the other settings.

+Optional: If you want to enable the ability for your users to create a company for the company selection field, you can create a new page with this shortcode below:
+`[mplus_intercom_subscription_company]`
+Then select it on settings page.
+The link will appear below the company selection field (see screenshot).

 == Frequently Asked Questions ==

 = How can I install the plugin? =